What Am I Proud Of?

-Second Sunday: Spirit in Practice: Each service will experince a different spiritual practice introduced by either one of our members or friends.
+Second Sunday: Spirit in Practice: Each gathering will focus on a different spiritual practice introduced by either one of our members or friends.

 Fourth Saturday: Taizé Service: A Christian prayer service with readings, songs and silence.
 Please enter quietly through the main front door.
 The Taizé services are co-sponsored by Comox United Church and the Comox Valley Unitarian Fellowship.

-Fourth Sunday: TED Talk & Discussion: After viewing a 20 minute TED talk video, Natasha Baert facilitates this service with the intention of exploring how the talk might actually influence our lives.
+Fourth Sunday: TED Talk & Discussion: After viewing a 20 minute TED talk video, participants join a facilitated discussion with the intention of exploring how the talk may influence our lives.

 Fifth Sunday: FUUn Sundays.
 Young people often take the center stage as leaders in these multigenerational gatherings focused on building connection between the generations through fun, games and socializing.

 IDEAS & suggestions are encouraged !
 If you run across any resources on any of these themes (readings, quotes, books, films, TED Talks/videos), please email them to Rev. Meg Roberts, so we can enrich our packets with your input. (email@example.com) If you have an idea for a Sunday gathering (traditional or spiritual practice), please email Jane Fox (firstname.lastname@example.org) or Meg Roberts.